-- 1. Height Bonus - Bonuses for additional building height, except for those under affordable housing, correlate to the number of points acquired per Table 15.1: Bonus Menu.
+- 1. Height Bonus - a.
+Bonuses for additional building height, except for those under affordable housing, correlate to the number of points acquired per Table 15.1: Bonus Menu.
 Points may be earned in one or more categories.
 A height bonus for affordable housing is applied as indicated in Table 15.1. - b.
 For the building height bonus, one point is required for one foot of additional building height, not to exceed the maximum height with bonus indicated in Section 15.2.1.C.
 Unless specifically indicated otherwise, building height bonus points may be distributed to one or more buildings on the lot of record. - 2.
-Open Space and Building Length Bonus - a.
-Reduction of required on-site openspace (Section 15.4.9) may only be achieved through the provision of affordable housing, as indicated in Table 15.1 as a horizontal development bonus. - b.
+Open Space and Building Length Bonus - Reduction of required on-site openspace (Section 15.4.9) may only be achieved through the provision of affordable housing, as indicated in Table 15.1 as a horizontal development bonus. - b.
 An increase in maximum building length (Section 15.2.1.A) may only be achieved through the provision of affordable housing, as indicated in Table 15.1 as a horizontal development bonus.
+The reduction of required on-site open space (Section 15.4.9) is applied to the lot of record as a whole.

 - c.
-The reduction of required on-site open space (Section 15.4.9) is applied to the lot of record as a whole. - d.
-An increase in maximum building length (Section 15.2.1.A) is applied only to the building where the affordable housing units are located. - e.
+The reduction of required on site open space (Section 15.4.9) is applied to the lot of record as a whole.
+An increase in maximum building length (Section 15.2.1.A) may only be achieved through the provision of affordable housing, as indicated in Table 15.1 as a horizontal development bonus. - d.
 An increase in maximum building length (Section 15.2.1.A) is subject to the following conditions: - For an increase to 500 feet maximum building length, the affordable housing requirement of Table 15.1 shall be met. - ii.
 For an increase over 500 feet to a maximum of 600 feet in building length, the affordable housing requirement of Table 15.1 shall be met in addition to the following standards: - (A) The building mass shall be visually broken up or interrupted a minimum of every 200 linear feet of building length.
-Breaks shall be a minimum of 20 feet in width, and shall be setback a minimum of 20 feet from the primary building façade line. - (B) Such breaks in the building mass shall include landscaping, plazas, and seating areas along frontages. - (C) A pedestrian passage shall be allowed to fulfill this requirement.
+Breaks shall be a minimum of 20 feet in width, and shall be set back a minimum of 20 feet from the primary building façade line. - (B) Such breaks in the building mass shall include landscaping, plazas, and seating areas along frontages. - (C) A pedestrian passage shall be allowed to fulfill this requirement.
 Such passage shall connect two frontages via a direct path, and shall be a minimum of 12 feet wide and 16 feet tall.